 Seek sources beyond law enforcement and neighbors

-If a quote or statement is confusing or unclear, ask an anti-domestic violence expert to clarify
+If a quote or statement is confusing or unclear, ask an anti-intimate partner violence expert to clarify

 Follow up on the consequences for the perpetrator